AndresDavidCalderon/cat-on-a-bearing-carriage/Planning/cat-on-a-ball-bearing-car/Art and presentation..md

 I think having big tiles makes for a more adjustable environment.
 In any case, lets set a base size of 64x64, 32 and 16 tiles can be used if so desired, we just need them to be multiples.

-64 should mean 2 meters, for reference the car should be 1.5 meters, so about 52 pixels long.
+64 should mean 2 meters (Quick correction.
+After using that for a bit, ive realized its too small of a scale. this is the official data now, but where useful use 64px/1.5m) , for reference the car should be 1.5 meters, so about 52 pixels long.
 And half as wide (25px)

+Houses are mostly gonna be seen from the roof, so we should have variety in that sense:
+- tin roofs
+- Open, walkable roofs.
+(Simple gray tileset with lighter borders)
+- roof tiles (Possibly most complex tileset)

+# TO DO:
+What the heck are the boosters?
+Some ideas:
+- cookies